dharmx/dharmx.github.io/content/posts/nvim-plugin-manager/index.md

 # Introduction

 Hello again.
-It's been a while since my wrote my last post.
+It's been quite a while since my wrote my last post.
 Been really busy with studies and whatnot.
-Anyways!
-This post is going to be a bit different.
-It will be a exploration and experimentation kind of post i.e. I will attempt to create a minimal plugin manager for Neovim.
-It should be under 100 lines of code.
+This time I'll be writing some code for once.
+We'll be creating a nice and simple plugin manager for Neovim.
+This will help in getting a deeper and clearer understaning of how plugin managers actually work in Neovim.

 {{< admonition warning "Code Quality." false >}}
 Please, keep in mind that the code may end up looking really cluttered.
 This is because I am optimizing towards lines of code.
 So, I'll probably end up squeezing as much stuff as humanely possible.
-Although, you are allowed to critique me on parts that could be shortened.
-Well... other suggestions are allowed too!
-But, please be courteous when you are doing so. (**BE NICE**)
 {{< /admonition >}}

 ## Plan